dylanjboyd/radarr-sonarr-discord-webhook/README.md

 This is a small Node.JS app based on the [plex-discord-webhook](https://github.com/Floydan/plex-discord-webhook) library created by Floydan, which is in turn based on the library [webhooks-slack](https://github.com/plexinc/webhooks-slack) created by plexinc.

+---

+**NOTE:** As of April 10, 2020, Sonarr supports directly POSTing to a Discord webhook, making this intermediary app redundant.
+However, it is still useful for older versions of Sonarr, or for the current version of Radarr.

+---

 ## Quickstart

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)